South Korea · tool

 Tteokbokki (떡볶이)

-Chewy rice cakes stir-fried in a sweet and spicy gochujang-based sauce, often with fish cakes and scallions.
-Found everywhere from street stalls to dedicated restaurants, it's an iconic Korean street food snack.
+Chewy rice cakes simmered in a sweet and spicy gochujang-based sauce, often with fish cakes and scallions.
+This beloved street food snack is addictive and a must-try for any visitor.

 Japchae (잡채)

-Glass noodles stir-fried with vegetables (like spinach, carrots, mushrooms) and sometimes beef, seasoned with soy sauce and sesame oil.
-It's a slightly sweet and savory dish, often served as a side dish or a main course.
+Glass noodles stir-fried with vegetables (spinach, carrots, mushrooms) and sometimes beef, seasoned with soy sauce and sesame oil.
+It's a slightly sweet, savory, and chewy dish often served as a side or appetizer.

 Where locals eat — best neighborhoods